How do I move my personal goods to the UK?

 Post Offices – Several of them around the city, all open every day except Sundays.
 Opening times are typically 9am – 5:30/6:00pm.
 Some may close earlier on Saturdays, or even for an hour during lunch/early afternoon.
 Some post offices offer 24 hour ATM access (or, as we call them, “holes in the wall”).
 To find the nearest branch to you in London, check out the Post Office’s official branch-finding page.

-Phones & the Internet
+Phones and the Internet in the UK

 The area code for London is 020 and the international dialling code is (+44) – remember that if you’re calling from outside the UK.
 Phone boxes are easily accessible all over the city, and some ATMs allow you to top up your mobile on the move.